Nevada Corporations, Nevada LLC, Incorporate in Nevada Nevada Corporations, Nevada LLC, Incorporate in Nevada

 All taxable income from the schedule C, up to $96,000.00, goes directly to the SE form of the taxpayer's 1040.

-The individual has no opportunity to mitigate the SE tax; is significantly limited in busines deductions and has no NEVADA "CORPORATE VEIL" insulating the individual from business liability and subsequent litigation.
+The individual has no opportunity to mitigate the SE tax; is significantly limited in business deductions and has no NEVADA "CORPORATE VEIL" insulating the individual from business liability and subsequent litigation.

 2. THE GENERAL PARTNERSHIP AND PARTNERS